 Otzdarva, Resident Evil 3: I actually really love RE3.
 For me, it's a better implementation of the action movie vibe for which RE2 was going, combined with the sheer horror tension of the first game - plus some absolutely iconic elements: Jill's look, Jill herself, Nemesis.
 Here, leading Dead by Daylight streamer Otzdarva plays through RE3 following its release on GOG, with a slight (though not disproportionate) focus on comparing it favorably to the remake.
 I haven't played the remake yet and don't have an opinion there, but it's refreshing to see someone give original RE3 the respect it deserves instead of treating it as a negligible stopgap.

 Nextlander & Abby Russell, Shadowgate: It may be a bit reductive and backward-looking to want to see the survivors of Giant Bomb play older games, but it makes for some of their best content.
 This has the crew pooling their minds and trying to puzzle through the classic "It's a sad thing your adventures have ended here!"
 Kemco-Seika game, which boasts largely sensible and non-ridiculous logic.
-Nextlander too often just follows guides step-by-step with these titles, with Alex reading the FAQ and controlling the LP like a big remote-controlled car.
+Nextlander too often just follows guides step-by-step with these titles, with Alex reading the FAQ and steering the LP like a big remote-controlled car.
 This has some of the old Giant Bomb energy and relies on guides relatively minimally.
 They've also explored the sequel, unseen by me.

 James Rolfe and Mike Matei, Castlevania II: Simon's Quest: OK, caveat: As you might know, Mike Matei, in his younger days, made some comics in the stlye of R. Crumb, attempting to be as offensive as possible in an era when some thought that doing so was funny "ironically."
 These comics eventually invited understandable scrutiny and might have factored into the decision to cut Matei from James Rolfe's channel.
 I'm not up on what's happened in the past few years, but unless something went on of which I'm unaware, I think we would have seen more ugliness from Matei if the comics represented what he thinks now.
 I personally think (if my read on the situation is correct) he should just explain what his mindset at the time and what was going on, avow that the comics don't represent what he believes now, and leave the matter.
 I understand, though, if this whole imbroglio is a dealbreaker for this rec.

 I will say that this video showcases Matei and Rolfe at their best: their chemistry as longtime friends honestly can't be replicated, and Rolfe's passion as a horror historian and Matei's encyclopedic enthusiasm for retro gaming are perfect for exploring the mysteries of this enigmatic and confounding but beautifully spooky title.
-It's a thorough look at the title through many lenses: the frustrations of the game (not just those few inafamous puzzles but the bizarrely toothless bosses and a particularly frustrating jumping segment - you have to jump when the blocks are moving *up* for that one), classic Dracula film & horror trivia, and the uniquely unhelpful clues from the townsfolk (with help from this excellent site that shows what they said in the original).
+It's a thorough look at the title through many lenses: the frustrations of the game (not just those few infamous puzzles but the bizarrely toothless bosses and a particularly frustrating jumping segment - you have to jump when the blocks are moving *up* for that one), classic Dracula film & horror trivia, and the uniquely unhelpful clues from the townsfolk (with help from this excellent site that shows what they said in the original).
 Simon's Quest was the game that started Rolfe's Angry Video Game Nerd channel, and it's a kick to see James & Mike go through it legit.
 It's informative and fun all the way through.

 Two Best Friends Play, Phobia: This was part of the now-defunct channel's annual celebration of horror games - 31 days of horror videos, whose spirit endures on Matt's current channel.
 (Note, though: The videos on the defunct channel date back to 2012, and the early ones contain some dated jokes.
 Matt's current channel is fine.)
 If you look up a full LP of the game being played here, about a motorist who takes refuge from a snowstorm in an abandoned manor, there's not ultimately much actual meat on the bones.
 In the limited portion of the game that Pat & Matt, see, though, something curious develops: despite nothing happening, the tension - the expectation that something is going to happen - becomes utterly suffocating, until the unexpected denouement, which causes Pat to scream in utter joy and relief.
 This sounds like a joke, but it's an utterly curious, and deadly effective, exhibit of atmosphere at work.
 I haven't found another LP video quite like it.